 The library will grow on a weekly basis with new cheat sheets and printable Hibernate Tips.
 And as I said earlier, I’m still working on a 3rd ebook, and I will probably add more of them in the future.

 There are also other kinds of member-only content I want to provide in the future, like webinars and Q&A sessions.
-These will also be part of the Thoughts on Java Library.
+These will also be part of the Member Library.
 But I’m still working on the technical parts, and I can’t share any dates or webinar topics yet.

 That’s all for now.

-So, signup for the free Thought on Java Library and let me know how you like it!
+So, signup for the free Member Library and let me know how you like it!